Clock and percent icons over major currency pairs

 Dividends, metals, indices & crypto

-• Equity indices: Long positions may receive dividend adjustments; shorts may pay them (or vice-versa around ex-dates).
+• Equity indices: Longs may receive dividend adjustments; shorts may pay them (or the reverse around ex‑dates).
 Financing is the interest part; dividends are a separate line.

 • Metals & energies: Priced off forwards; financing reflects storage/borrow as well as rates.

-• Crypto CFDs: Financing can be higher and more variable.
+• Crypto CFDs: Financing is often higher and more variable.
 Check the spec twice.

 How to compare brokers like a pro (in 5 steps)